 Jim Phelan: Exactly.

-Eyal Segal: Like for example, he pauses for the first time, to roll himself a cigarette, the main narrator says, so important did it become, already, that several passengers jumped up to offer him a light.
+Eyal Segal: Like for example, he pauses for the first time, to roll himself a cigarette, the main narrator says, so important did he become, already, that several passengers jumped up to offer him a light.

 Jim Phelan: Yeah, yeah.
 So in that sense, right, his failure to give closure, in a way makes him, he doesn't sort of keep his part of the bargain, right, of the turn taking bargain, right?
 And he doesn't seem concerned about it, it's like, okay, Baranovich Station, I'm done.
 Wait, wait, the story's barely begun.
 I gotta get off, right?

-Eyal Segal: It doesn't even recognize the problem of the end, so [00:48:00] he says it's barely beginning.
+Eyal Segal: He doesn't even recognize the problem of the end, so [00:48:00] he says it's barely beginning.
 Jim Phelan: Yeah, right.

 Eyal Segal: I mean, I mean, returning just to what I said about these passages where he's pausing in the narration.
-So it's also made, very clear that source of this power that he gained is the raw narrative interest the story arouses, the desire to hear what happens next, again, to quote, seeing that the whole car was waiting with bated breath to hear what happened next, what happened next, that's like the pure, pure narrativity, the Jew from Kamenka paused.
+So it's also made, very clear that the source of this power that he gained is the raw narrative interest the story arouses, the desire to hear what happens next, again, to quote, seeing that the whole car was waiting with bated breath to hear what happened next, what happened next, that's like the pure, pure narrativity, the Jew from Kamenka paused.
 Yeah.
-Seeing that everyone was waiting.
+Seeing that everyone was waiting – he paused.

 Jim Phelan: Exactly.
 Right, right.

-Eyal Segal: And, and later paused again, without even noticing, we might doubt if he doesn't even notice that the whole cow was dying of curiosity.
+Eyal Segal: And, and later paused again, without even noticing, we might doubt if he doesn't even notice that the whole car was dying of curiosity.

 Jim Phelan: Yeah, yeah.

-Eyal Segal: In Sterling's terms, that would be suspense.
+Eyal Segal: In Sternberg's terms, that would be suspense.
 But yeah, yeah.

 Jim Phelan: So I think we've done a good job of sort of highlighting the way in which sort of both levels are pointing to the power of storytelling, right?
 That can be one way to say, okay, this is the payoff for Aleichem's readers, to be frustrated, right?